willshersystems/ansible-sshd/README.md

 * `sshd_principals`

-A dict containing principals for user in the os. e.g.
+A dict containing principals for users in the os. e.g.
 ```yaml
 sshd_principals:
   admin: